kvnptl/robo_nd/README.md

 ## Project list:
 ###  1. **Build My World** (Gazebo World)
    - Use Gazebo to simulate a robotic environment comprised of a building to house your future robot.
-Skills you will apply: Gazebo, C++ plugins.
+Skills apply: Gazebo, C++ plugins.

    - **How to run**:
       1. Terminal 1: `gazebo /src/project1/world/project_1_world`